andrej-fischer/EMu/README.md

 	    chromosome start stop

+# EMu-prepare Output files

-Output files: assuming EMu-prepare was called with --cnv cnv.txt --mut mutations.txt:
+Assuming EMu-prepare was called with --cnv cnv.txt --mut mutations.txt:

-mutations.txt.96: The same as mutations.txt with the mutation channel appended at the end of each line. mutations.txt.mut.matrix: A matrix of mutation counts with no. samples rows and 96 columns.
-Suitable for EMu. mutations.txt.mut.samples: The samples corresponding to each row in above file.
+* mutations.txt.96: The same as mutations.txt with the mutation channel appended at the end of each line.
+* mutations.txt.mut.matrix: A matrix of mutation counts with no. samples rows and 96 columns.
+Suitable for EMu.
+* mutations.txt.mut.samples: The samples corresponding to each row in above file.

-cnv.txt.opp.matrix: A matrix of opportunity counts with no. samples rows and 96 columns.
-Suitable for EMu. cnv.txt.opp.sample: The samples corresponding to each row in above file.
+* cnv.txt.opp.matrix: A matrix of opportunity counts with no. samples rows and 96 columns.
+Suitable for EMu.
+* cnv.txt.opp.sample: The samples corresponding to each row in above file.
 		    Check that this is the same order as in mutations.txt.mut.samples.

 NOTE: In order to translate mutations to the 96 channels, EMu-prepare reads the bases 5' and 3' to the one given in a line of mutations.txt from the hard disk.
 It is very useful to sort the mutations file by chromosome and coordinate (otherwise the most time will be spent moving between physical locations in the hard disk).
 On UNIX, this can be achieved with:

 sort -k2n,2 -k3n,3 mutations.txt > mutations.sorted.txt

-[4.]
-KNOWN BUGS
+# KNOWN BUGS

-There is a known bug when openMP is compiled with the Mac OS compiler gcc version 4.2.1, which leads to random "abort trap:6" crashes.
+There is a known bug when openMP is compiled with the Mac OS compiler gcc version 4.2.1, which leads to random `abort trap:6` crashes.
 If possible, compile with latest gcc version.
 Alternatively, you can set the number of threads manually to one via:

-export OMP_NUM_THREADS=1; ./EMu --mut 21_breast_cancers.mutations --opp 21_breast_cancers.opportunity --pre ./target/test
+`export OMP_NUM_THREADS=1; ./EMu --mut 21_breast_cancers.mutations --opp 21_breast_cancers.opportunity --pre ./target/test`